 Public Health, Population and Healthcare Research

-The Center for Health Policy and Health Services Research (CHPHSR) is the focal point within the Henry Ford Health System for state and federal policy analysis and for coordinating the System’s participation in state and federal health policy demonstration projects.
+The Center for Health Policy and Health Services Research (CHPHSR) is the focal point within the Henry Ford Health for state and federal policy analysis and for coordinating the System’s participation in state and federal health policy demonstration projects.
 Staff in CHPHSR read and provide summaries of federal and state legislation and regulation, and manage the process of writing comment letters on proposed regulations to federal agencies.
-CHPHSR also supports System applications to participate in demonstration projects (for example, the Next Generation ACO and the Oncology Care Model demonstrations), with an analysis and “clearinghouse” function prior to the process of writing applications in order to determine which programs to apply for and which departments or business units within HFHS will be in a lead role.
+CHPHSR also supports System applications to participate in demonstration projects (for example, the Next Generation ACO and the Oncology Care Model demonstrations), with an analysis and “clearinghouse” function prior to the process of writing applications in order to determine which programs to apply for and which departments or business units within Henry Ford Health will be in a lead role.

 A variety of health services research programs are housed within CHPHSR.
 These include funded projects in precision medicine, decision sciences, medication adherence, technology-based interventions, outcomes research, psychiatry, human genetics, and pharmacogenomics.